AnduroProject/coordinate/doc/build-unix.md

     sudo apt-get install libqrencode-dev

-Once these are installed, they will be found by configure and a bitcoin-qt executable will be built by default.
+Once these are installed, they will be found by configure and a coordinate-qt executable will be built by default.